alphagov/govuk-user-journey-analysis-tools/docs/user_guide/user-guide-reverse-path-tool.md

-# How to generate the Reverse Path tool
+# How to execute the Reverse Path tool

 > For detailed assumptions and caveats around using this tool, see the [assumptions and caveats log][assumptions].